 Twelve years ago, St. Paul Baptist Church and the Zechariah Alexander CDC envisioned a housing community that was affordable for those in the Belmont community.
-In late August, that vision came to life at the Centra Square ribbon cutting.
+In 2018, that vision came to life at the Centra Square ribbon cutting.

 The community is a $17 million affordable development with 112 units, including a 60-unit senior housing building, 29 townhomes and a 23-unit garden-style apartment building.
 These homes have been reserved for seniors and families at 50-60% of the Area Medium Income (AMI) and below.

 Centra Square helps to manage the impact of gentrification on the Belmont community while respecting the density and character of the neighborhood.
 Amenities include outdoor sitting areas, a playground, computer center, community room, fitness center and a covered picnic area.
 Two large meeting rooms can be used for community programs that benefit the entire neighborhood, and Centra Square’s proximity to the Parkwood Station on the Blue Line Extension makes transportation that much more accessible.